chrisparnin/ComputingEnvironmentsWorkshop/README.md

 ### Not Your Typical Virtual Machine

 When developers think about virtual machines, a common idea that comes to mind is a dedicated heavy-weight virtualized system with a full graphics Desktop.
 Alternatively, you may think of dual-booted systems.
-While these types of systems can be useful, this is not what
+While these types of systems can be useful, the goal of this workshop is to introduce you to a different concept for software development.

-We define a *computing environment* as
+We define a *computing environment* as an automatically configured environment for executing a program and interfacing with its data and infrastructure components.
+Computing environments are useful for personal software development that involves data analytics, machine learning, or requires complex infrastructure.
+However, using computing environments have other benefits, such as supporting configuration management for software development teams, reproducibility for research, and enabling scaling of computations as necessary.

-Headless environments.
+To use a computing environment, you can use your host operating system to write code, interact with the running program, and visualize its executions.
+But the code itself runs in a headless virtual machine.
+To accomplish this, we use a set of tools to enable you to map files and program between your host environment and computing environment.

 Using Baker.